vuvk/nuke3d_editor/README.md

 * [Apache Commons IO] - The Apache Commons IO library contains utility classes, stream implementations, file filters, file comparators, endian transformation classes, and much more.
 * [Apache Commons Lang] - Apache Commons Lang, a package of Java utility classes for the classes that are in java.lang's hierarchy, or are considered to be so standard as to justify existence in java.lang.
 * [libGDX] - libGDX is a cross-platform Java game development framework based on OpenGL (ES) that works on Windows, Linux, Mac OS X, Android, your WebGL enabled browser and iOS.
+* [JAVE2] - The JAVE2 (Java Audio Video Encoder) library is Java wrapper on the ffmpeg project.
 * [Darcula] - Darcula Look and Feel
 * [Material design icons] - Material design icons is the official icon set from Google.
 * ...